-Like any other business management tool, CMMS systems can only do their job if people make it a part of their daily work routines.
+Like any other business management tool, CMMS softwares can only do their job if people make it a part of their daily work routines.
 To help improve user adoption rates, feedback is required from users and management on what is wanted and needed from the system.
 Next, that input is used when researching software options and vendors.
 This will help to ensure that the CMMS system selected will be the best fit with the company's current workflows and business practices as well as with the needs of those who will be using it.
 Furthermore, once the new system is in place, the project managers will be in a position to lead by example and encourage their teammates to use the system effectively.

 Step Two: Connect It to Other Systems Where Possible

 Linking business systems will help the user make better decisions and avoid the hassle of re-entering data from one system to another.
 The user will be able to avoid the unnecessary task of duplicate data entry that is time-consuming and error-prone.
 When working on a single connected system, data will update automatically on the system.
 Using this method, the user will always be working with the latest up to date data.